jaumesegarra/ranwall-app/README.md

 ranwall
 ====================================
-Are you tired of your bored wallpaper 😑?
+Are you tired of your bored wallpaper 😑? <br />
 With ranwall you can discover more than millions wallpapers just doing a click 😮, if you liked any you can set it to your desktop with an other click.
 EASY 🌄!

 ![Screenshoot](screenshoot.png)